 Objectives of the Carbon Border Adjustment Mechanism (CBAM)

-- Indirectly motivate foreign manufacturers to lower GhG
+- Indirectly motivating foreign manufacturers to lower GhG

 Details